codeigniter4/CodeIgniter4/user_guide_src/source/installation/running.rst

 See :ref:`Handling Multiple Environments <environment-apache>`.

 ******************
-Hosting with Nginx
+Hosting with nginx
 ******************

-Nginx is the second most widely used HTTP server for web hosting.
+nginx is the second most widely used HTTP server for web hosting.
 Here you can find an example configuration using PHP 8.1 FPM (unix sockets) under Ubuntu Server.

 default.conf